Semantic UI React components can have "shorthands". For example,

 It is also possible to pass falsy values (

 undefined) - in that case there will be nothing rendered for the component's shorthand.

-There are cases where it might be necessary to customize element tree that will be rendered as a shorthand's value.
+There are cases where it might be necessary to customize the element tree that will be rendered as a shorthand's value.
 Returning to

 Button example, we might want to render

 <i /> instead of default

 <Icon /> element.
-In that case necessary element might be directly provided as shorthand value:
+In that case, the necessary element might be directly provided as shorthand value:

-Due to this limitation, you should strive to use other options for shorthand values whenever is possible - for instance, this is how previous example can be rewritten:
+Due to this limitation, you should strive to use other options for shorthand values whenever is possible - for instance, this is how the previous example can be rewritten:

-However, there still might be cases where it would be impossible to use object form of the shorthand value - for example, you might want to render some custom elements tree for the shorthand.
-In that case function value should be used.
+However, there still might be cases where it would be impossible to use the object form of the shorthand value - for example, you might want to render some custom elements tree for the shorthand.
+In that case, function value should be used.

 Providing function as a shorthand value is the most involving but, at the same time, the most powerful option for customizing component's shorthand.
 The only requirements for this function are:

 Thus, in its simplest form, it could be used the following way: